vanmooylipidomics/LOBSTAHS/README.md

 # LOBSTAHS

 Repo for the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
 LOBSTAHS (Lipid and Oxylipin Biomarker Screening Through Adduct Hierarchy Sequences) is a multifunction package for screening, annotation, and putative identification of mass spectral features in large, HPLC-MS lipid datasets.
-A general workflow for feature screening and identification using LOBSTAHS is described below.
+Installation instructions and a general workflow for feature screening and identification using LOBSTAHS are described below.

 <h4>Citation</h4>
 LOBSTAHS is described in Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
 Van Mooy, "Untargeted discovery and identification of oxidative stress biomarkers using a lipidomics pipeline for complex datasets"